AmokSolderer/APC/DOC/PinMame.md

 The APC's 'Active Game' setting has to be set to 'Remote Control' (which is the default setting) to make it communicate with the Pi.

 If you have an APC 3 board you can just plug the Pi on the J1 connector of the APC directly.
 As the APC is set to USB communication by default, you have to change the 'Connect Type' setting in the 'System Settings' to 'On board'.
 Take a look at the [settings page](https://github.com/AmokSolderer/APC/blob/master/DOC/Settings.md) for a desription of the settings.
 Connect an SD-card to P8 of the APC for the settings to be stored permanently.
-It might be necessary to power cycle the system as the synchonization betwenn the APC and Lisy is still under development.
+It might be necessary to power cycle the system as the synchonization between the APC and Lisy is still under development.

 If you have an APC 2.x board or you just want a portable Lisy system you can use the [Lisy_Mini](https://lisy.dev/lisy_mini.html) board which controls the APC via USB.